notAperson535/OneClick-macOS-Simple-KVM/windows-install.md

 ### Terminal Doesn't Respond

-If the terminal stops responding when you run `sudo ./basic.sh`, then follow these steps
+If the terminal stops responding when you run `sudo ./basic.sh`, you have two options, Windows 10 users can only use the first option

+#### Option 1

+Run `sudo ./headless.sh` instead of `sudo ./basic.sh`.
+Once this is done, download VNC Viewer, [here](https://www.realvnc.com/en/connect/download/viewer/), then type `localhost:5900` into the top to connect to the vm using vnc.

+#### Option 2

 Uninstall Ubuntu by going to the app in settings and selecting uninstall.
 Once that is done, go to the Microsoft Store, search Ubuntu, and install it.
 Once the installation is done, open it, make a new username and password, and repeat the steps in Step 3, but instead of running `./setup.sh` run `sudo ./basic.sh`